 House is the most technical and dangerous rapid on the Gallatin.
 The water splits around a large boulder in the center of the river, creating a pinch with little room for error.
 A perfect run through House Rock requires patience and timing.
 Set up on the left.
 As you approach the drop, you’ll see Whacker Rock (hole 1,000-5,000 cfs or wave above 5,000 cfs) forming a horizon line middle left.
 Position your boat between the left shore and Whacker.
 This is a finesse move; the most common mistake is going left too early.
 The result is slamming into the left shore, bouncing back out to the center, and hitting House Rock.

 For thrill-seekers, you can punch Whacker Hole, but you might get “whacked” right out of the boat.
 Once you’re past Whacker, it’s time for momentum.
 Hitting the first and second class-V waves with speed will ensure you stay center left, setting you up for the exit.

 If you find yourself in the drink, keep your feet up facing downstream, and try to work your way left to the highway side of the river.
 There is no great way to swim the shallow boulder garden—it will be painful 100% of the time.
-If you don’t possess the skills or proper equipment, Montana Whitewater would be happy to take you down Montana’s steepest commercially guided stretch.
+If you don’t possess the skills or proper equipment, hire a guide or stick to the calmer waters upstream.